 Students who participate in the Taylor-Crocker Honors Program show that they take a special interest in their education and receive special recognition and treatment from the College.
 Besides challenging, enriching instruction, the Honors Program provides its students with increased opportunities to meet visiting scholars, civic leaders, and performing artists; travel to museums, the theater, and sites of cultural, historical, or scientific importance; and attend or present at conferences.
 Students have to opportunity to participate in the Dr. James Durant Melton Outdoor Leadership Awards Program, a customized, five-day outdoor leadership program of the North Carolina Outward Bound School in Linville Gorge in the North Carolina mountains.
 Honors Program students may gather for study or conversation in the Honors Lounge.
-They may choose to live in a specially designated area for Honors Program students in one of the College's residence halls.
-There is also an active student organization on campus, the Student League of Academic Prestige (S.L.A.P.) comprised of the Honors Program students.
+There is also a student organization on campus, the Student League of Academic Prestige (S.L.A.P.) comprised of the Honors Program students.